 Zostautas becomes part of elite group to hold distinction of Master Strength and Conditioning Coach

-Nick Zostautas is in his fifth season at the helm of the UIC strength and conditioning department.
+Nick Zostautas is in his eighth season at the helm of the UIC strength and conditioning department.
 He currently oversees all of UIC's Varsity Athletic Teams and works directly with men's soccer, baseball, men's basketball, softball, and the throwers for the men's and women's track and field teams.

 Zostautas joined the Flames after serving as an assistant strength and conditioning coach at Northwestern for six seasons.
 During his tenure in Evanston, Ill., he worked with a variety of teams, including the football program and he also trained NCAA tournament-qualifying men's soccer and wrestling teams.